 4. Application Level Backup

 Exploring our last point regarding complete data inclusion, application level support is an often overlooked but important factor for CIOs utilizing the public cloud today.
 AWS EC2 instance and EBS volume snapshots are a great building block on the infrastructure level; however, when it comes to protecting an application you should think not only of your resource stacks and dependencies but also of your data backup consistency.
 A backup copy that is true “application consistent” reflects a state of the dataset where all application transactions are completed (i.e., no open transactions).
 Read more: Five Shades of Backup Consistency in the Cloud

 5. Consistent Monitoring

-CPM has a Windows agent to consistently back up Windows applications and allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
-With CPM, you can recover a volume from a snapshot, increase its size and switch it with an existing attached volume in a single step.
+Options like N2WS Backup & Recovery have therefore become an attractive alternative to traditional onsite backup systems.
+N2WS provides flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage your backup operations.
+N2WS has a Windows agent to consistently back up Windows applications and allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
+With N2WS, you can recover EBS volumes from EBS snapshots, increase size or switch with an existing attached volume in a single step.